 Phishing scams are designed to trick you into revealing sensitive information, such as login credentials or financial details.
 To avoid falling victim:

-Protecting your digital privacy doesn’t have to be overwhelming.
+Protecting your digital privacy requires ongoing effort, but the peace of mind it brings is well worth it.
 By implementing these tips, you can significantly reduce your risk of falling victim to cyber threats and maintain greater control over your personal information.
-Remember, your privacy is your responsibility—take the necessary steps today to secure your digital life.